csulpizi/linreg_object_tracker/README.md

 Optional Inputs:
 * m -> The number of most recent items in each object used to calculate the polynomial's parameters.
 * bound_tight -> The maximum euclidean distance an item can be from an object's predicted location to be considered a member of that object.
 * time_limit -> The amount of time that can pass before an object is considered "inactive".
-Once that many time stamps are exceeded from an object's most recent item, that object is considered finished.
+Once that many time steps have passed  since that object was assigned a new item, then that object is considered too old, and will no longer be used in future tracking.
 * vb -> A list of t values.
 The program will plot all of the active objects and items on screen for each of the t values provided.
 * vb_save -> A string containing a file path.
 If vb_save is set, the program will save all of the plots from the timestamps defined in vb to the file path specified.
 For example, if vb_save = "C:\image" and vb = [1,3], then two files C:\image_00001.png and C:\image_00003.png will be saved.
 Use backslashes rather than slashes for the file path